 In another paper looking at language used with diabetic patients, Holt and Speight describe how ‘using the right [doctor-patient] language is not a matter of political correctness; it affects the core of our interactions’ (6).

 I can relate to the comments in Caitríona and Zoë’s analysis.
-I remember leaving a physiotherapy appointment, for which I’d held so much hope, and Googling the word kinesiophobia, after seeing “Patient non-compliant during examination - kinesiophobia” on my notes.
-It was written in relation to me letting out a yelp after a physio moved my knee-cap during an examination, without having warned me first, and my asking her to stop because I felt I may dislocate.
-I can remember feeling bewildered and totally misunderstood, firstly by the words ‘non-compliant’ and then by the definition of kinesiophobia, which is “an irrational, excessive and debilitating fear of physical movement and activity”.
+I remember leaving a physiotherapy appointment, for which I’d held so much hope, and Googling the word kinesiophobia, after seeing 'Patient non-compliant during examination - kinesiophobia' on my notes.
+It was written in relation to me letting out a yelp after a physio moved my knee-cap during an examination, without having warned me first, and my asking her to stop because I felt it may dislocate.
+At the time, the notes made me feel bewildered and totally misunderstood, firstly by the words ‘non-compliant’ and then by the definition of kinesiophobia, which is 'an irrational, excessive and debilitating fear of physical movement and activity'.
 I had felt that our interaction had been completely non-confrontational and I had been very willing to sign up to the exercise plan that was prescribed.
 Having experienced many debilitating joint symptoms in the past, I definitely didn’t feel that my reaction during the examination was irrational!
 I felt this language broke my trust in the physiotherapist, and I remember being particularly concerned by the thought that these words would be read by future health professionals who would think I was a difficult patient.

 I am not alone in this concern.
 A 2018 randomised controlled study examined how language used in the medical record of a patient would influence physicians who read the note afterwards (3,4,5).
 They found that biased terms can be perpetuated through patient medical records and can influence subsequent clinician attitudes and decision-making.
 ‘Stigmatized patients may encounter clinicians in sequence, with each subsequent clinician treating them in accordance with the impressions expressed by the previous clinician’.
 Perhaps even more concerning, the researchers found that ‘Readers of stigmatizing (vs neutral) language had more negative attitudes toward the patient and opted to administer less analgesia, even though all clinically relevant information was the same’.